MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 > [!IMPORTANT]
 >
+> - Selenium IDE is deprecated and will no longer work after February 28th, 2023.
+> - Windows recorder (V1) is deprecated and no longer works.
-> Starting February 28, 2023 Selenium IDE will no longer be supported.
-Migrate your flows created with Selenium IDE to Power Automate for desktop or delete them.
+> - Migrate your flows created with these solutions to Power Automate for desktop or delete them.

 You can download and install Power Automate [using an MSI installer](#install-power-automate-using-the-msi-installer) or [from Microsoft Store](#install-power-automate-from-microsoft-store).
 Microsoft Store installation doesn't require you to have admin rights on your device.